jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually.rst

     FAILED (errors=1)

   Success!
 I have my first failure.

-I can use any name for the test file_.
-It must start with ``test_`` or :ref:`unittest<another way to write tests>` will NOT run the tests in the file_.
+  I can use any name for the test file_ as long as it starts with ``test`` or :ref:`unittest<another way to write tests>` will NOT run the tests in the file_.

   This is the :red:`RED` part of the :ref:`Test Driven Development Cycle<what is the Test Driven Development cycle?>`.
 The message in the terminal_ is about the failure, I like to read these from the bottom up.
 Here is an explanation of each line, starting from the last line on the screen